يمكنك إيجاد معلومات حول الانتقال إلى السويد باللغة العربية على الرابط التالي.

-Swedish citizen can normally apply for a frees single entry tourist or family visit visa on arrival.
-Persons of Palestinian origin may require a visa before travelling or may be required to carry additional documentation with them when travelling.
+Please note that persons of Palestinian origin are required to obtain visa before travelling and carry additional documentation (Birth Certificate or "Person Bevis" which may be used to prove a person´s identity) with them when travelling to Lebanon.
 Overstaying without the proper authority is a serious matter.
-You may be refused permission to leave until a fine has been paid.
+You may be refused permission to leave country until a fine has been paid.

-Your passport should be valid for a minimum period of 3 months from the date of entry into Lebanon.
-Swedish Emergency passports are not accepted for entry in Lebanon, they are only accepted for exiting Lebanon after exit clearence has been granted from the Lebanese General Security.
+Swedish A4 emergency passports are not accepted for entry into Lebanon, only for exiting Lebanon after a security clearance has been granted from the Lebanese General Security.

 Previous travel to Israel

 If your passport contains an Israeli stamp you may be refused entry to Lebanon even if you hold a valid Lebanese visa.

 Passport control upon entering Lebanon

 Lebanese Immigration Authorities check all visitors’ names on arrival against a database of those wanted for, or convicted of, offences in Lebanon.
 If a name matches against an entry on the database the individuals may be detained (or on occasion allowed entry upon surrender of their passport) until they can prove that the record does not relate to them.
 It’s often possible to prove personal details by presenting a copy of a birth certificate or other official documentation that allows parents’ names to be checked against the database.
 You should consider carrying this kind of supporting documentation when you travel to Lebanon.